wisr/building.wisr.io/src/pages/a-new-way-to-explore/index.md

 ### My Industries

 The Explore Overview page also has an introduction to the Industries section.
 The My Industries section shows all of the Industries that a member has added to their profile.
-Wisr will also suggest a few related Industries that can be explored or added to a member's profile
+Wisr will also suggest a few related Industries that can be explored or added to a member's profile.

 ![Gif of the My Industries page showing how to add a suggested industry and navigate to the Industries overview page](./my-industries-overview.gif)